zzoko/PerformanceHUD/README.md

 ## ↓ Download options

 Source is available to build and modify for personal use under the [personal-use license](LICENSE).
 You can build it yourself for free using the [installation instructions](INSTALL.md).

-**Gumroad download — coming soon.** A ready-built app is planned for a one-time $3.99 to support me and the development time that has gone into it.
-It will offer the same features as the version you build yourself.
-No subscription or feature unlocks.

-**GitHub sponsorships — pending approval.** A link to support the project will be added once sponsorships are available.

-The initial Gumroad download will not be Developer ID–signed or notarized. macOS may block its first launch; follow the [installation instructions](INSTALL.md).

 ## Compared with Apple's Metal performance HUD